 GPS stands for Global Positioning System.
 It is a military network developed by the United States, but it declassified so civilians can use it as well.

 Russian Federation developed its version of a GPS network known as GLONASS.
-It stands for Global Navigation Satellite System.
+It means Global Navigation Satellite System.
 It was a military project that can now be used by civilians.
 Therefore many GPS receivers can connect to GLONASS as a supplement.

 When a device receives info from more satellites, it increases the accuracy and speed of the location fixing.
 However, operating the device on two networks drain the battery.